pingcap/docs-cn/glossary.md

 ### Dynamic Pruning

-Dynamic proning mode is one of the modes that TiDB accesses partitioned tables.
+Dynamic pruning mode is one of the modes that TiDB accesses partitioned tables.
 In dynamic pruning mode, each operator supports direct access to multiple partitions.
 Therefore, TiDB no longer uses Union.
 Omitting the Union operation can improve the execution efficiency and avoid the problem of Union concurrent execution.

 ## I